 Rutgers University offers a four-year undergraduate program leading to a Bachelor of Science degree in Plant Biology with an option in Turfgrass Management.
 This Undergraduate Degree in Turfgrass Science prepares students for exciting jobs in the greens industry or to continue their education towards an advanced degree, such as a Masters of Science or Ph.D.

-With over 25 faculty members working in turfgrass science, the Rutgers team spans many disciplines including: turfgrass breeding, management, physiology, pathology, entomology, weed science, soil science, and molecular biology.
+With more than 25 faculty members working in turfgrass science, the Rutgers team spans many disciplines including: turfgrass breeding, management, physiology, pathology, entomology, weed science, soil science, and molecular biology.
 In addition, the Center for Turfgrass Science offers a unique opportunity for undergraduates to participate in laboratory and field research.

 Numerous student scholarships, grants, and awards are available to students majoring in Turfgrass Management.
 In fact, more than $90,000 in financial aid is awarded annually to turfgrass students at Rutgers University by the New Jersey turfgrass industry.